Agenda

 CVC has become an essential tool in corporate innovation.
 This session will explore how its corporate venturing team is driving strategic value and growth for the firm’s businesses, from accessing cutting-edge technologies to fostering ecosystem partnerships.

-Anton Kotov, SVP, Head of Corporate Strategy and M&A of ABB Group
+Anton Kotov, SVP, Head of Corporate Strategy and M&A, ABB Group

-Kamel Ramdani, Group Science & Innovation Executive Vice President, Chief Technology & Innovation Officer of GC
+Kamel Ramdani, Group Science & Innovation Executive Vice President, Chief Technology & Innovation Officer, GC

-Panel Discussion: Harnessing a corporative venture mindset between CVC and VC
+Panel discussion: Harnessing a collaborative venture mindset between CVC and VC

 In this session, we look at the learnings, case studies, and best practices that shape an optimum partnership between CVCs and VCs.
 Whether it’s LP positions, deal-flow accessibility, or just venture problem-solving, what are the key strategies that both sets of investors need to adopt?